Tbrady9/Client-Server-Development/README.md

 **What do computer scientists do, and why does it matter?
 How would your work on this type of project help a company, like Grazioso Salvare, to do their work better?**

+Computer scientists use technology to analyze or manipulate data and create programs to solve real world problems.
+With technology ever improving and being tied to everything today, computer scientists are extremely important.
+Technology and smart systems control everything from the climate in our homes to flying space shuttles to space.
+More and more real world problems are being solved with technology every day which means more and more necessity for computer scientists to develop programs and analyze data.
+With the increase in technology, old programs are even being replaced with newer programs.